 The proportion of motorcycle fatalities compared to all traffic fatalities in Florida has reached an all time high of 17.8 percent.
 Between 1991 and 2008, Florida has steadily experienced a significantly higher number of motorcycle accidents than the average number of motorcycle accidents in the US.

 It is important to work with a Pinellas County area motorcycle accident lawyer who has successfully represented motorcycle injury victims to get the full compensation they deserve.
-Both of our personal injury attorneys, Paul Cavonis and Joseph Murphy, have the knowledge and experience you need.
-And, as a fellow motorcycle rider, Paul knows the risks.
+Our personal injury attorne yhas the knowledge and experience you need.

 State of Florida

 Department of Transportation

 Most Serious Motorcycle Accidents Are The Other Driver's Fault

 Even though all vehicle accidents can be awful, the most horrifying injuries tend to be associated with motorcycle accidents.
 Motor accidents are the leading cause of death between 6-33 year olds in the United States.
 When it comes to motorcycle accidents, about 3,000 cyclists are killed every year.
 In most situations, those that are not killed, are seriously injured.
 Statistics show that in most cases, these motorcycle accidents are not actually the fault of the motorcyclist, but instead of the driver of the car, van, truck, or other vehicle.
 There are situations where the other driver was simply unable to see the motorcycle; however, according to the law, this does not excuse them from culpability.

 - Call the police so a formal report can be made.

 - Get personal information from the drivers involved and all witnesses including their names, addresses and phone numbers.
 Remember the police don't always interview every witness.